oigbokwe73/Cloud_Expertise_Solutions/README.md

    - Enforce standards with Azure Policy.
    - Use Blueprints for compliant environment deployments.
    - Monitor compliance and generate reports.

-Sure!
-Here's an expanded view of the "Training and Support" phase for a Drive to Azure Cloud solution:

 ### Training and Support